duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 ## templates *object* [required]

-An object with multiple properties, used to specify which template group, sub-templates and/or custom templates (not recommended!) are to be used.
+An object used to specify the template group and all other templates that are being used.
 As well for each template, any **template options** may be provided or disabled depending on the chosen `template_group`.

 ## group *string* [required unless `item` or `detail` is specified]